 Arm liposuction is sometimes combined with a brachioplasty, or arm lift, to address excess tissue and skin in the upper arm.

 Many of our patients ask, ‘Is liposuction safe?’
-Like all surgical procedures, it carries some risk.
-However, when performed by a qualified and experienced surgeon in an accredited facility, it is generally considered safe.
+When performed by a specialist plastic surgeon in an accredited facility, the procedure follows recognised safety standards; however, all surgery carries risk.
 A thorough consultation is essential to assess individual health factors, discuss expectations, and review any potential risks.

-Liposuction is typically performed under local or general anesthesia, depending on the area and volume of fat being treated.
+Liposuction is typically performed under local or general anaesthesia, depending on the area and volume of fat being treated.
 Surgical duration can vary but often lasts between one to several hours.
-After the procedure, patients can expect some swelling, bruising, and discomfort, which generally resolve over several weeks.
-The use of compression garments is common to support healing and contouring.
+After the procedure, swelling, bruising, and discomfort are common and may take several weeks or longer to subside.
+Compression garments are recommended to support healing and assist with tissue recovery.

 Gold Coast Plastic Surgery offers liposuction to patients across South-East Queensland, including both Brisbane and the Gold Coast.
-Our clinic’s accessibility means that individuals seeking expert care can reach a qualified surgeon without travelling extensively.
+Our clinic’s accessibility means that individuals can reach a qualified surgeon without travelling extensively.

 Potential side effects of liposuction include bruising, swelling, numbness, and contour irregularities.
 These are usually temporary but are discussed in detail during the consultation to ensure patients understand the procedure and possible outcomes.

 If you are considering liposuction in Brisbane or the Gold Coast, contact us to schedule a consultation.
-In line with AHPRA regulations, a consultation with a qualified plastic surgeon is required before any cosmetic surgery procedure.
+In line with AHPRA and Medical Board of Australia regulations, a GP referral is required before your consultation with a qualified plastic surgeon.
 This ensures that patients receive safe, informed, and professional care.

 Dr Mark Doyle is a fully qualified Specialist Plastic Surgeon with over 30 years of experience performing breast, body, face and nose surgery.
 He has completed all required training and only carries out approved surgical practices.
 There are NO undertrained doctors or cosmetic doctors acting as surgeons at Gold Coast Plastic Surgery.